2mangoes1stone/movies-price-picker/README.md

 As per the instructions, the given api's are pinged and promise rejections are also handled so that only resolved promises are accounted for.

-Please go to the following Url to see the hosted site
+Please visit the following url to see the hosted site

 ```
 https://moviesapitest.now.sh